belgattitude/soluble-metadata/README.md

 *Under the hood, the metadata extraction relies on the driver methods `mysqli_stmt::result_metadata()` and `PDO::getColumnMeta()`.
 Although the `soluble-metadata` API unify their usage and type detection, differences still exists for more advanced features.
-A specific effort has been made in the documentation to distinguish possible portability issues when switching from one driver to another.*
+A specific effort has been made in the documentation to distinguish possible portability issues when switching from one driver to another.
+Keep that in mind when using it.*

 ## Use cases